|Weight||92kg (14st 6lb)|

 Ben, who underwent keyhole surgery on his left knee in June 2011, was the Tigers' youngest league player when appearing against Bristol in April 2007 and figured off the bench in the 2008 Premiership final triumph over Gloucester.
 His first senior try was against Bath in the EDF Energy Cup in October 2008, exploits that he has superimposed on the international arena.

-The youngest player in the England Junior World Championship party six years ago, he ended 2008-09 by figuring in the squad that reached the final of the World Championships in Japan.
+The youngest player in the England Junior World Championship party six years ago, he ended 2008-09 by figuring in the squad that reached the final of that competition in Japan.
 He also advanced into the England Sevens party for the IRB World Series, first appearing in Hong Kong.